sspeedy99/APS-2020/README.md

 * Bitmask dp - used in assignment problems
 * DP on trees - Diameter of a tree, no of paths of lenght k in a tree
 * DP on trees - Uniqe structred BST for given N (print the trees and the numbers too) - numbers can be found using catalan's number.
+* DP - Maximize profit by selling stocks with at most k transtaction